 - Isotonic in the bag but hypotonic in the body

-Patients who are being treated for fluid or electrolyte imbalances should have their weight monitored daily.
-Rapid weight gain or loss suggests problems with key organs in the body (e.g. the kidneys, digestive tract, lungs, skin).
-The ins and outs should also be monitored in these patients to track sensible water loss or gain.
-It is important to track urine output in this situation monitoring for excretions of 240 ml in 3 hours or 480 ml in 6 hours.
-Generally, urine output should be roughly a liter every 12 hours.
-If patients are not excreting at these levels may have a critical condition that requires immediate treatment.
-If BUN or serum creatinine are elevated this suggests serious kidney problems – if only BUN is elevated the patient may just be dehydrated.
+It’s important to track urine output in this situation monitoring for excretions of 240 ml in three hours or 480 ml in six hours.
+Generally, urine output should be roughly a liter every twelve hours.
+If clients are not excreting at these levels may have a critical condition that requires immediate treatment.
+If blood urea nitrogen (BUN) or serum creatinine are elevated this suggests serious kidney problems – if only BUN is elevated the client may just be dehydrated.

-It is very important that patients with fluid and electrolytes receive proper treatment.
-Although administering IV fluids is generally considered harmless – patients who are prone to these imbalances may already have underlying conditions that can be dangerous if the wrong solution is used or if it is given too quickly.
-Practitioners play a key role at managing these important levels in the patient’s body which is why understanding these concepts fully is imperative when preparing for the NCLEX™ exam.
+It is very important that clients with fluid and electrolytes receive proper treatment.
+Although administering IV fluids is generally considered harmless – clients who are prone to these imbalances may already have underlying conditions that can be dangerous if the wrong solution is used or if it is given too quickly.
+Practitioners play a key role at managing these important levels in the client’s body which is why understanding these concepts fully is imperative when preparing for the NCLEX® exam.